punica/punica/doc/PUNICA_API.md

   OR

-  * **Code:** 400 BAD REQUEST - sent data was not a json object or contains invalid parameters, such as invalid base64 strings, invalid data types etc. <br />
+  * **Code:** 400 BAD REQUEST - sent data was not a JSON object or contains invalid parameters, such as invalid base64 strings, invalid data types etc. <br />

 * **Sample Call:**